knightmoves-curriculum/advanced-c-sharp/README.md

 1. **Working with Route Parameters**
    - Using route parameters for fetching resources dynamically based on URL values.

-1. **Creating a POST Endpoint**
-   - Adding functionality to handle POST requests and create new resources.

 1. **Implementing a PUT Endpoint**
    - Handling updates to existing resources using the PUT method.

+1. **Implementing a DELETE Endpoint**
+   - Removing resources with the DELETE method and handling responses.

 1. **Implementing a Service Layer Using Dependency Injection**
     - Refactoring business logic into services and injecting them into controllers.